 With bulk enrollment, your employees can use their devices immediately upon receiving them which means no more waiting around for IT admins to set up the devices.
 This helps IT teams save time and effort in configuring device management and applying policies, installing business applications, and imposing restrictions.
 The bulk enrollment process of course best suited for large-scale roll-outs and for companies that need to run their devices straight out of the box but is also handy for businesses looking for quick and hassle-free deployments.

-The kiosk lockdown mode allows the device owner to manage, control and monitor your device usage.
+The Android kiosk mode allows the device owner to manage, control and monitor your device usage.
 You can tailor your mobile devices for work by restricting access to unwanted apps and websites, ensuring that only the necessary apps and websites are accessible on the device.
 It allows you to convert your generic mobile devices into dedicated devices that only launch a single app or set of apps and do not allow other unwanted apps (like social media and messaging) to open on the screen.
 You can also make the device settings more restrictive, ensuring that only approved apps launch when the device is rebooted.
 This way, you won’t have to worry about anyone using your device to access something dangerous, undesirable, or inappropriate.

 The device owner mode enables MAM (Mobile Application Management) which is essentially an extension of MDM.
 MAM’s primary goal is to ensure that every mobile device, whether personally owned or corporate-issued, is running the most recent versions of the appropriate apps in accordance with the company’s policies.
 It focuses on managing, securing, and distributing mobile apps rather than the entire device itself.